Bazaar Khan El Khalili: The Famous Cairo Market You NEED to See to Believe! (2025)

 Shopping in Cairo?
 Don’t miss Khan El Khalili, the must-visit market in Cairo!
 Here’s what to buy, where to eat, and top tips for your visit.

-No trip to Cairo is complete without a visit to Khan El Khalili, the city’s most famous market.
-After ticking off the Giza Pyramids and the Grand Egyptian Museum, this buzzing bazaar is the perfect next stop—especially if you love shopping, people-watching, and soaking up local culture.
+No 3-day Cairo itinerary is complete without a visit to Khan El Khalili, the city’s most famous market.
+After exploring the Giza Pyramids and the Grand Egyptian Museum, this lively bazaar is the perfect next stop—especially if you enjoy shopping, people-watching, and immersing yourself in local culture.

-No matter which type of shopper you are, this guide has you covered.
-I’ll share everything you need to know before visiting Bazaar Khan El Khalili—what to buy, where to eat, and how to get there.
-Plus, I’ve got a hidden Instagram-worthy spot you won’t want to miss!
+I’ll walk you through everything you need to know before visiting Khan El Khalili—from what to buy and where to eat to how to get there.
+Plus, I’ll share a hidden Instagram-worthy spot you won’t want to miss!

 This post is all about Bazaar Khan El Khalili